cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

     │   ├── SDL2_mixer.framework
     │   └── SDL2_ttf.framework
     └── libs
-        ├── gettext
-        │   ├── include
-        │   └── lib
         └── ncurses
             ├── include
             └── lib

 Populated with respective frameworks, dylibs and headers.
-Tested lib versions are libintl.8.dylib for gettext, libncurses.5.4.dylib for ncurses.
+Tested with lib version libncurses.5.4.dylib for ncurses.
 These libs were obtained from `homebrew` binary distribution at OS X 10.11 Frameworks were obtained from SDL official website as described in the next [section](#sdl)